giorgi-bezhiashvili/giorgi-bezhiashvili/README.md

 enjoy my profile <3

 - 👋 Hi, I’m @giorgi-bezhiashvili
-- 👀 I’m interested in Programming and problem solving , I also play chess ♟ and love maths ➕,historyand calisthenics 💪
+- 👀 I’m interested in Programming and problem solving , I also play chess ♟ and love maths ➕,history and calisthenics 💪
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me giorgibezhiashvili5@gmail.com